 "Waterfall" display with

-xfhell has built-in CAT capability but only for the Yaesu FT847 or FT857, the only rigs I have.
-This is an unfortunate limitation but an attempt to convert xfhell to using the "hamlib" library was unsuccessful for various reasons.
-However xfhell now also has serial port RTS control to allow transceiver PTT-On/PTT-Off control.
+xfhell has built-in CAT capability for the Yaesu FT847/FT857 and Elecraft K2/K3 transceivers.
+This is of course a limitation, but an attempt to convert xfhell to using the "hamlib" library was unsuccessful for various reasons.
+However, xfhell now also has serial port RTS/DTR control to allow transceiver PTT-On/PTT-Off control.
 The Waterfall display can be used to tune in a signal by clicking with the left mouse button near its trace. xfhell will scan a small section of the display either side of the mouse pointer, looking for the strongest trace and then tune the receiver so that the signal is centered on the red line.
 Since the FT847/FT857 has only a 10 Hz resolution when tuned by the CAT, there can be an error of +-5 Hz in the tuning of a signal.
-Other errors resulting from the finite resolution of the FFT can increase the tuning discrepancy and it may be necessary to fine-tune the receiver manually for best results.
+Other errors resulting from the finite resolution of the DFT can increase the tuning discrepancy and it may be necessary to fine-tune the receiver manually for best results.
+When using CAT with a K2 or K3, the 1 Hz FINE tuning step should be selected.

 xfhell has a simple "Oscilloscope" display of the input signal.
-This appears when the right mouse button is clicked on the "Waterfall" window and can be used to monitor both the received and transmitted waveforms.
+This appears when the button at the top of the frame is clicked and can be used to monitor both the received and transmitted waveforms.

 Macros in Transmit